-In furtherance of the Company's pay-for-performance philosophy, the Committee has placed a greater emphasis on performance-based equity awards in recent years and has decreased the portion of the annual equity award granted as stock options.
+In furtherance of the Company's pay-for-performance philosophy, the Committee places a greater emphasis on performance-based equity awards as compared to stock options.
 The Committee regularly reviews the Company's overall compensation program, including the long-term incentive compensation design.
-The most recent changes to the program were made by the Committee after considering feedback from shareholders following the 2020 Annual Meeting and reviewing incentive plan design practices in the Market with its independent compensation consultant.
+The most recent changes to the program were made by the Committee after considering feedback from shareholders and reviewing incentive plan design practices in the Market with its independent compensation consultant.
 Since 2021, the long-term plan design has been comprised of the following: